Geoffrey Page: Life after the war

-In 1946 Page married Pauline Bruce, daughter of British actor Nigel Bruce.
+In 1946 Page married Pauline Bruce, daughter of actor Nigel Bruce.
 The ceremony was held in California, with C. Aubrey Smith acting as best man.

 Page was made commanding officer of No. 64 Squadron RAF, flying the de Havilland Hornet fighter.
 In 1947 he was appointed personal assistant to Sir Guy Garrod, the senior RAF officer at the United Nations Military Staff Committee in New York.
 In 1948 he resigned his commission with the RAF and took a job with Vickers-Armstrongs as a sales executive.
 Later he worked as an aviation consultant internationally, with his home base in Switzerland.

 In retirement, as well as remaining the driving force of the Guinea Pig Club, Page founded the Battle of Britain Trust.
 This raised more than £1 million, with which the Battle of Britain memorial was erected overlooking the Straits of Dover, to commemorate those who kept Nazi Germany at bay.
 He was created an Officer of the Order of the British Empire in 1995 for his efforts.

 In 1981 Page published his autobiography, titled Tale of a Guinea Pig.
 The book carried the dedication "To Archie McIndoe, whose surgeon's fingers gave me back my pilot's hands."
 In 1999 a revised edition was released, titled Shot Down in Flames.

-Geoffrey Page died on 3 August 2000, survived by his wife Pauline, his daughter Shelley and two sons, Nigel and Jamie.
+Geoffrey Page died on 3 August 2000, survived by his wife Pauline, his daughter and two sons.